 Mercury is a mysterious, contradictory world.
 Despite being the closest planet to the Sun with surface temperatures of 430 degrees Celsius (800 degrees Fahrenheit), Mercury has water ice hidden in shadowed craters near its poles.
 The planet’s surface appears old and cratered, undisturbed by geologic activity like volcanoes.
 Yet it has a magnetic field, which is normally caused by a molten core that should, in turn, cause surface changes.

 These apparent contradictions make Mercury as intriguing as any other planet in our solar system, yet only two missions (NASA’s Mariner 10 and MESSENGER) have ever studied it up close.
-MESSENGER discovered Mercury’s core makes up 85 percent of the planet’s volume—much more than Earth’s, which is just 15 percent.
+MESSENGER discovered Mercury’s core makes up 85% of the planet’s volume—much more than Earth’s, which is just 15%.

 Why does Mercury have such a large core, and how does it generate the planet’s magnetic field?
 These are questions that BepiColombo, a joint Japanese-European Mercury mission that launched in 2018, will attempt to answer.
 BepiColombo will arrive in Mercury orbit in 2025.